New Zealand

 I noticed my feet swell up after a long descent only to be pleasantly cooled and shrunk by a cold stream crossing.
 For the next 1/2 hour you are walking on air.

-In his recent book Mountain Solitudes, Aat Vervoon , talks about ongoing foot and boot fitting problems.
+In his book Mountain Solitudes, Aat Vervoon, talks about ongoing foot and boot fitting problems.
 Many of them would have been resolved by: Selecting the correct flex of boots for the intended journey.
-Full shank climbing boots aren' t designed for long valley walks.
+Full shank climbing boots aren't designed for long valley walks.
 Consider the best flex for your journey.
-Tape up your feet and shins, if you must complete a walk in heavy climbing boots.
+Pre-tape up your feet and shins, if you must complete a walk in heavy climbing boots.
+If you have serious unresolved foot/boot issues check in with your local ski-boot fitter (or me!)

 Here's my field solution.
 Press out the toe space with a wooden broom handle cut slightly longer than your foot width.
 Place it in your boot each night to maintain the width as the leather has a memory for it's former shape.
 Use a blister kit patch immediately on any hot spots.
 Place on a dry foot.